nmcginn/blog/_posts/2017-04-13-running-go-on-aws.markdown

 ### Deploying a go binary to ECS

-Our first major service on the new deployment stack was fairly straightforward, the beauty of go is that we can compile it and our dockerfile is dead simple.
+Our first major service on the new deployment stack was fairly straightforward, the beauty of go is that we can compile our project ahead of time and our dockerfile is dead simple.
 This was my original Dockerfile:

 ```